What are Customer Success Managers? CSM Job Definition, Deployment & Compensation

 Questions & Next Steps

-The Alexander Group provides consulting services to companies building out their Customer Success organizations.
-For more information, visit Alexander Group’s Technology practice, or schedule a complimentary briefing with one of our technology practice leaders.
+Alexander Group provides consulting services to companies building out their customer success organizations.
+For more information, visit Alexander Group’s Technology practice, or contact a Technology practice leader to schedule an executive readout of our latest XaaS research.